 Finally, the alignment arrives at Avebury, passing through Shephard’s Shore chambered tomb and barrows, the barrows at Bishops Cannings and Baltic Farm, the Three Barrows and tumuli at North Down, and Down Barn, the bowl barrows at Beckhampton and Fox Covert, Long Stones Longbarrow, more barows south of Penning Barn and north of the grange, the Adam and Eve stones at Beckhampton and South Street long barrow, and finally St James church, and Avebury Manor.
 The house was built on or near the site of a Benedictine cell or priory of St Georges de Boscherville.
 An abbey by the same name exists in France, near Rouen.
 The connection to Saint George is of course a strong link to the sites dedicated to Saint Michael from the mount in Cornwall, up to Avebury, George and Michael both being dragon slayers.
 St James, to whom the church near Avebury is dedicated, is also a curious link: he is the patron saint of Spain, associated with paths, in particular the many routes to the city where he is buried, Santiago de Compostela (Santiago being James the Apostle).
 St James, St George and Saint Michael may all be connected to the constellation Ophiuchus.

 Avebury is a huge henge containing three stone circles, one of which is the largest of its kind.
 Surrounding it is a cluster of ancient sites, from barrows to smaller stone circles, hillforts and mounds, such as the enigmatic Silbury Hill.
 It could be the most important megalithic site of all.
 Despite its importance however, Avebury has been vandalised for centuries.
 The tiny chapel which stands in its centre is partly made of stones from the circle, as is some of the village.
 Religious belief has been a driving force in the destruction of the stones, most of which are gone now.
 The chapel can be taken as a celebration of this ancient temple, or as a celebration of its submission to a different world view, in which things are there for the taking.
 It is a view which is backed up as much by secular as religious conventions, and is the backbone of long dominant religious and economic models.
 It is not necessarily a view that is much different to what neolithic farmers, who changed the landscape from forests to fields, might have upheld.
 But it is perhaps at odds with an older, perhaps more spiritually sophisticated world view, which might encourage the protection and admiration of the natural world, and which the network of ancient sites might have once served.
-It is tempting to imagine a time, when forests still covered much of these islands, and when a veneration for Mother Earth might have been a major factor in people’s approach to their environment.
-Her demotion may have paved the way for religions that allowed the destruction of the natural world and encouraged the domination of every aspect of nature, and the gradual phasing out of the wild in favour of the tame, as most religions do today.
+It is tempting to imagine a time, when forests and wilderness still covered much of these islands, and when a veneration for Mother Earth might have been a major factor in people’s approach to their environment.
+Her demotion may have resulted from religions connected to private ownership of land, that allowed the destruction of the natural world and encouraged the domination of every aspect of nature, and the gradual phasing out of the wild in favour of the tame.
 It could perhaps have coincided with agriculture and deforestation on a large scale.
 If henges and stone circles are, as archaeologists suggest, contemporary with the introduction of farming, then perhaps these great engineering feats of the neolithic had a similar purpose to the building of great churches and abbeys on the sites of great pagan temples had: to appropriate and dominate a place already considered sacred by a previous culture.
-Perhaps what makes a place sacred, at least in part, is the idea that it just always has been.
+A key part of what makes a place sacred is the idea that it just always has been.

 The destruction of so many stones at Avebury is a reminder that for a very long time, people have not valued ancient sites and have got away with destroying them, and still do, for industry or property development.
 William Stukeley writes about the destruction of Avebury: